-ETI is playing a leading role in the application of the UN Guiding Principles on Business and Human Rights (UNGPs) in the area of workers’ rights.
+ETI has played a leading role in the application of the UN Guiding Principles on Business and Human Rights (UNGPs) in the area of workers’ rights.

 In line with the commitments set out in the first pillar of our new strategy, Perspective 2020, ETI and its member organisations are in the process of developing practical methodologies for the application of the ‘Protect, Respect and Remedy’ framework and the UNGP’s, with the goal of better protecting workers’ rights in global supply chains.
 This is being applied through a number of collaborative programmes and due diligence pilot projects.
 The process of due diligence is a critical cornerstone to the implementation of the UNGPs.